gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 ### feature

-The `feature` block is used to configure feature flags in HCL for a particular Terragrunt Unit.
+The `feature` block is used to configure feature flags in HCL for a specific Terragrunt Unit.
+Each feature flag must include a default value; failing to specify a default value will result in an error.
-Feature flags can have default values, and they can be set through a CLI flag (`--feature`) or an environment variable (`TERRAGRUNT_FEATURE`).
+Feature flags can be overridden via a CLI flag (`--feature`) or an environment variable (`TERRAGRUNT_FEATURE`).

 ```hcl
 feature "string_flag" {